Tandemz/tandemz.io/src/pages/posts/why-dark-patterns-creep-into-ux-designers-toolkits.md

 _“Wait, aren’t I better than that?”_ I mused.
 But that’s the thing : evil design is not the work of evil designers, who cackle as they draw plans to ruin their users’ lives. **Evil design is the work of regular designers like you and me**, who make what they believe is the right decision, aligned with their products’ current goals.
 After all, isn’t the road to hell paved with good intentions?

-This is why, in this article, I will be highlighting the mindsets that make us use Dark Patterns, and giving a couple of tips as to how to avoid them.
+This is why, in this article, I will be highlighting the mindsets that make us use dark patterns, and giving a couple of tips as to how to avoid them.

 ![CacklingWitches](https://media.giphy.com/media/2siCyPNKuSDJK4pk4X/giphy.gif "CacklingWitches")